Henry Lyons

-Henry J. Lyons (born 1942) is a former president of the National Baptist Convention, USA, Inc. who was indicted by federal prosecutors in 1998 for fraud, extortion, money laundering, conspiracy and tax evasion.
+Henry J. Lyons (March 5, 1942 – October 27, 2025) was an American Protestant pastor and president of the National Baptist Convention, USA from 1994 to 1999.
+He was indicted by federal prosecutors in 1998 for fraud, extortion, money laundering, conspiracy, and tax evasion.

 Early life

-Lyons was raised by his grandfather, a Deacon named Booker T. Lyons.
+Lyons was raised by his grandfather, a deacon named Booker T. Lyons.
 His own father, who was only 16 when Henry was born, played a minimal role in his childhood.
-He attended Gibbs Junior College in St. Petersburg, Florida (1960–62) and studied at Bethune-Cookman College in Daytona Beach (1962–64) and then entered the Interdenominational Theological Center in Atlanta.
+He attended Gibbs Junior College in St. Petersburg, Florida (1960–62), and studied at Bethune-Cookman College in Daytona Beach (1962–64).
+He then entered the Interdenominational Theological Center in Atlanta.

-In 1970, he moved to Cincinnati and in 1972 he gained a more important position in St. Petersburg, Florida.
+In 1970, he moved to Cincinnati.
+In 1972 he gained a more important position in St. Petersburg, Florida.

 He married Deborah Lyons in the 1970s.

 In 1977 he became Vice President of the Florida General Baptist Convention, and was then its President from 1981 to 1994.
 In 1994, Lyons became President of the National Baptist Convention USA Inc.

 Presidency of the National Baptist Convention

-Always a charismatic speaker, the Lyons tenure featured much activity.
+Always a charismatic speaker, Lyons' tenure featured much activity.
 He established a Unified Program, reduced the debt on the Baptist World Center, and dissolved the debt on the Sunday School Publishing Board.
 In addition, many commissions were added to the convention.
 He pledged to "raise a standard" and overcome the difficulties caused by his predecessor T. J. Jemison's support of Mike Tyson in his rape case.
 However, in many respects he would exacerbate, rather than diminish, the difficulties of the organization.